(301) 739-8577

 John Henry Heyser’s murder at the age of 68.
 Though over 20 years passed since the death of his beloved wife, Susan Heyser, John Henry never remarried.

-The estate passed down to the Heyser’s children who sold the property to the local Armstrong brothers ending the 4 generation ownership of the land.
 William and Alexander Armstrong then called the land Armstrong-Hammond Farm.
 Nine years later in 1890 the West End Improvement Company purchased the land starting the park’s time for Industrial Age.
 Continue reading about the park history by clicking here.